glycerine/greenpack/README.md

 fields in the future, but for now there is a pretty easy, manual, work-around.

-The pre and post commit hooks can be used to manually use reflection and serialize your generic fields into a reserved []byte field that you add to your structs for this purpose.
+The pre and post serialization hooks can be used to manually use reflection and serialize your generic fields into a reserved []byte field that you add to your structs for this purpose.